 What kind of technology powers the program?

-In 2012, the Department of Journalism and Media Studies pioneered USF’s system-wide use of its learning management system (LMS), Canvas.
+In 2012, the Department of Journalism and Digital Communication pioneered USF’s system-wide use of its learning management system (LMS), Canvas.
 This intuitive and flexible system is perfect for students and instructors alike, and allows individual customization of the learning process.
 Along with our state-of-the-art LMS, the department has an in-house video and audio editing studio that can produce course content at a moment’s notice.
 You’ll also have opportunities for live one-on-one or conference video chats with your professors and classmates.
 Although many of our courses are online, we pride ourselves on being accessible to our students and helping students create a community of learners.

 What kinds of courses can students expect to take?